KalpajPatil/dockerized_reddit_sentiment_analyzer_with_vader_and_pyspark/README.md

 3. A PySpark application uses this Kafka topic as a source to perform data processing and sentiment analysis.

-4. Resulting dataframe is written to csv files under /spark_output
+4. Resulting dataframe is written to excel file under /excel_data and in CSV format under /final_csv